fmarcos83/FETools/README.rst

 - datagenerator
     ::

-    generates mock data into several formats
+        generates mock data into several formats options: r,v,n[,l]

-    options: r,v,n[,l]

         - r indicates root for the data and filename where is going to be stored

         - v comma separated values that indicate param names

         - n number of records to store in the data container

         - l[optional] landing area where is going to be stored the data container

 TODO
 -----

+- support for more formats than json (xml)

 - comma separated values must indicate data type with : e.g {param_name:param_type}